Information for Students

 The program does not assign students to particular practice placements.
 Instead a student must first independently obtain an externship placement before applying to participate in and register for an Access2Practice Legal Externship.
 Each placement is independent and external to the law school and will have its own independent selection and screening process.

 Application Process: Externships can be found via Chicago-Kent’s extensive legal network.
 For information on how to do this, follow our document on How to Apply for a Legal Externship Placement.
 Students can find their own externships through 12twenty*, the Career Services Management System.
-Newly posted externships will also be featured in The Record.
+Newly posted externships will also be featured below and in The Record.

 If you need assistance/need to be pointed in the right direction in terms of where to find Legal Externships, contact Michael Oakes (moakes@kentlaw.iit.edu